-- A. Any person violating the provisions of this chapter by failing to perform any act required by this chapter or performing any act which is prohibited by this chapter shall be fined not less than ten dollars (\$10.00) nor more than five hundred dollars (\$500.00) for each offense.
-A separate offense shall be deemed committed each day during or on which an offense occurs or continues. - B. Notwithstanding the provisions of subsection (a) hereof, in the event any environmental change is made in any property which has been designated a landmark or which is situated in a landmark district, in violation of the provisions of this chapter, the City may institute appropriate proceedings to prevent such unlawful environmental change.
-(Ord.
-No. 84-71.
-Passed 6-21-71, eff.
-6-21-71)
+- (a) Any person violating the provisions of this chapter by failing to perform any act required by this chapter performing any act which is prohibited by this chapter shall be fined not less than ten dollars (\$10.00) nor more than five hundred dollars (\$500.00) for each offense.
+A separate offense shall be deemed committed each day during or which an offense occurs or continues. - (b) Notwithstanding the provisions of subsection (a) hereof, in the event any environmental change is made in a property which has been designated a landmark or which is situated in a landmark district, in violation of the provisions of this chapter, the City may institute appropriate proceedings to prevent such unlawful environmenta change.